-Newport City Council is consulting on the proposal to:
+Newport City Council consulted on the proposal to:

 Expand Ysgol Bryn Derw and increase the capacity of the school from 48 to 68 with effect from January 2020.